 - Choose a 25-mile radius and build your circle

-- Choose the dataset you’d like to search (MBO searches one dataset at a time)
+- Choose the dataset you’d like to search (Map Business Online searches one dataset at a time)

 - Save your search results – the Data Window will open with the data sheet view of your results